Luxuriate in the Artistic Haven of Leeu Estates, Franschhoek

 Art lovers will be entranced by this private collection that boasts pieces from notable South African artists such as Guy du Toit, Beezy Bailey and Lionel Smit, plus pieces from international artists as well.
 You can spend a good few hours just browsing the art inside and out… and you really should.

-At Leeu Estates there is a working cellar that can be seen from within the tasting area and tastings are guided by a seriously knowledgeable team, led by tasting room manager, Lizzie Groenewald.
-During the wine tasting I was introduced to some of the collection’s most well-respected wines, including the award-winning Mullineux Syrah, which beautifully expresses the complex terroir it is grown in.
-A visit to Leeu Estates would not be complete without a wine tasting experience – you’ll leave energised by the team that speak with such obvious passion about the wines work with
+At Leeu Estates there is a working cellar that can be seen from within the tasting area and tastings are guided by a seriously knowledgeable team.
+During our wine tasting (offered to all guests as part of your stay) we were introduced to some of the collection’s most well-respected wines, including the Leeu Passant range that includes a heavenly Chardonnay and a Dry Red.

 I’ll admit, it’s hard to leave the comforting embrace of Leeu Estates; nothing is too much for the attentive team of staff and the estate truly is beautiful.
 When he first visited Franschhoek in 2010, Analjit Singh described experiencing “a deep sense of belonging, of energy, a sense of place” and I must say I feel the same way about the area.
 It is my favourite corner of the country and a stay at the lovely Leeu Estates will most likely confirm it as yours too.